ctavolazzi/quartz/content/index.md

 ">

 ### Current Projects
+- 🧠[[Winfo]] - LLM workflow management plugin for Obsidian
+- [[WE4458-1119-2024]] - Demonstration of the workflow kickoff for Winfo (this shit is sick if you're a data nerd like me)
 - ☀️☕️ [[NovaBrew]] - New Podcast for YouTube
 - 📁 [[WE2024-1117-2430]] - Nova System Implementation
 - 📁 [[WE3333-1117-2024]] - System Integration